Therapy for Therapists, Professors, Physicians, Nurses, Teachers, Coaches & Advocates

 So often the incredibly insightful, caring, justice-seeking, and hardworking parts of us that draw us to helping in the first place…are also the parts of us that ultimately leave us feeling drained by the career we chose.
 I’ve been there—and know many others in the helping fields who have been, too.

 Relatively early in my career as a counselor, I realized that if things continued the way that they were, I would be on a path to complete burnout in the field of mental health.
 In recognizing the need for something different for myself (and for my clients), I found a process of therapy called Internal Family Systems (IFS) that has been profoundly meaningful in shifting the way I am able to show up for myself, and for my clients.

 I’ve seen firsthand for my clients and myself how this experiential process can help to meaningfully change the work you are doing, so that you can continue sustainably offering all that you do with less resentment, exhaustion, and self-doubt and more calm, clarity, and confidence.

 My Experience with IFS

-I am a Level 1 trained IFS Therapist.
-I have been on staff as a Program Assistant in Level 1 training sessions, where I help other helping professionals learn and practice the model while also processing experientially.
-I have been taking IFS workshops and have been in ongoing consultation with a certified Level 3 IFS Consultant since 2018.
+I am a Level 2 trained IFS Therapist, in the process of becoming a Certified IFS Therapist.
+I have been on staff as a Program Assistant in Level 1 training sessions, where I help other practitioners learn and practice the model while also processing experientially.
+I have been taking IFS workshops and have been in ongoing consultation with an IFS Consultant since 2018.
 To learn more about IFS, visit my blog.

 To ask any questions and decide if IFS therapy is what you are looking for, reach out today to schedule a free 15-minute consultation.